thedanisaur/ds_mtg/README.md

 ```

-### Mechanics/Ablities
+### Mechanics/Ablities/Keywords

 ```
-Shadow
+Bleed* (Whenever the equipped creature deals combat damage to a creature put three bleed counters on that creature.
+That creature gains \"At the beginning of each upkeep deal X damage to this creature where X is the number of bleed counters on it, then remove a bleed counter from it.\")

+Deathtouch (Any amount of damage this deals to a creature is enough to destroy it.)

+Double Strike

-First/Double Strike
+First Strike

+Haste

+Indestructible (Effects that say destroy do not destroy this.)

+Kindle (When this card is put into your graveyard from anywhere choose target creature you control.
+You may pay a number of souls equal to this card's mana cost, if you do exile this card encoded on a creature you control.
+That creature gains +X/+Y where X is this card's power and Y is this card's toughness.)

+Morph (You may cast this card face down as a 2/2 creature for {3}.
+Turn it face up any time for its morph cost.)

+Prowess (Whenever you cast a noncreature spell, this creature gets +1/+1 until end of turn.)

 Reach

-Haste

-Prowess

-Morph

-Deathtouch

-Kindle

-Estus

-Souls

-Bleed 1 - Whenever ~ deals combat damage to a creature put a bleed counter on it.
-Whenever a creature with a bleed counter on it is dealt damage deal X damage to that creature where X is the number of bleed counters on it then remove all bleed counters.
+Shadow (This creature can block or be blocked by only creatures with shadow.)

+Vigilance
 ```

+*This ability is not an actual keyword.

 ## Set layout & tidbits